lambdasec/botwall4j/README.md

 # Botwall4J

-This project implements a `responseHardening` servlet filter that acts as a botwall for your Java web applications.
+This project implements a `ResponseHardening` servlet filter that acts as a botwall for your Java web applications.
 The filter transparently rewrites all `input` and `form` elements on your web pages to random values which makes them harder to scrape automatically.
 You do not need to modify your application.

 ## Instructions